job_container.confSection: Slurm Configuration File (5)

 Updated: Slurm Configuration File

 job_container.conf is an ASCII file which defines parameters used by Slurm's job_container/tmpfs plugin.
 The plugin reads the job_container.conf file to find out the configuration settings.
 Based on them it constructs a private mount namespace for the job and mounts /tmp and /dev/shm inside it.
 This gives the job a private view of /tmp and /dev/shm. /tmp is mounted inside a location that is specified as 'BasePath' in job_container.conf file.
-To make use of this plugin, 'PrologFlags=Contain' must be present in your slurm.conf file.
+When the job completes, the private namespaces are unmounted, and all files therein are automatically removed.
+To make use of this plugin, 'PrologFlags=Contain' must also be present in your slurm.conf file, as shown:

 The file will always be located in the same directory as the slurm.conf.